 Technology includes a broad range of software, hardware, and web-based tools and is an easy and effective way of implementing Universal Design in the classroom.
 Please refer to the Faculty & Staff Guidelines section for more information on Universal Design.
 COCC has the following accessible technology to assist with a variety of learning needs in your classroom environment.
 Please contact our e-learning team (extension 7785) for help in aligning technologies with your instructional goals, evaluating the accessibility of technologies, and providing training on supported technologies.
 Some require approval through e-learning before receiving access or visit the webpage: COCC eLearning

-2. Apps for Smart Devices - Are you looking for note taking assistance?
+3. Apps for Smart Devices - Are you looking for note taking assistance?
 Document Scanners and readers?
 Text-to-Speech help?
 E-Books?
-This search helps you find app to help with that.
+This search helps you find an app to help with that.
 You can search by category (reading, math, etc), price, device, etc.

 Window for Accessibility Tools: